 Naloxone, an opioid antagonist, is commonly combined with buprenorphine.
 Naloxone is meant to remain dormant unless someone attempts to abuse the medication by injecting it, which then activates the antagonist and precipitates withdrawal symptoms.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that the FDA approves the following buprenorphine products: transmucosal buprenorphine products and Suboxone, Bunavail, and Suboxone, which are all combination buprenorphine/naloxone products.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that the FDA approves the following buprenorphine products: transmucosal buprenorphine products and Suboxone, Bunavail, and Zubsolv, which are all combination buprenorphine/naloxone products.
 These medications may be used toward the end of detox or at least after the morphine is completely removed from the bloodstream.

 Other medications that are not specifically approved to treat opioid dependence may be useful during detox to manage withdrawal symptoms.
 Clonidine, for example, is a high blood pressure medication that is often beneficial during opioid detox to control withdrawal symptoms that are related to the heightened activity of the central nervous system.
 By lowering the stress response, withdrawal can be eased.